 The registration fee covers needed materials during the recruitment process.
 This is a one time $125 fee.

 Dues cover different expenses depending on the organization.
-It may be important for you to know if certain expenses are covered, such as your sorority badge, t-shirts, etc so ask about it during recruitment!
+It may be important for you to know if certain expenses are covered, such as your sorority badge, t-shirts, etc- so ask about it during recruitment!
 Dues vary by chapter and range from $414 to $1,384 per semester.
+Your first semester your dues are included in your new member fee.
+After initiation, dues will be paid by semester and will likely be lower than your first semester because there aren't as many one time fees!

 Keep in mind that dues generally don't cover "extras".
 Examples are tote bags, sunglasses, t-shirts, and any of the many products you can purchase with your letters on it.
 While it's possible you may receive some as gifts, if it's important to you to stock up on sorority swag, you'll want to consider that as you budget.